Vibensgaard: Interior

-Each of the four upper floors hold two six-room apartments (one facing Strandboulevarden and one at the corner of Strandboulevarden and Østerbrogade), a five-room apartment (corner of Østerbrogade and Nyborggade, a four-room apartment and a three-room apartment (both facing Nybrogade.
+Each of the four upper floors holds two six-room apartments (one facing Strandboulevarden and one at the corner of Strandboulevarden and Østerbrogade), a five-room apartment (corner of Østerbrogade and Nyborggade), a four-room apartment and a three-room apartment (both facing Nybrogade).

-The two principal staircases of the building omn Østerbrogade (No. 158 and No. 160) are accessed via two vaulted vestibules.
-The two staircases have intricately carved, railings with fluted ballusters.
-They are wrapped around to rich decorated lifts delivered by Titan A/S. The walls are painted with geometrical and botanical ornamentation.
-The staircase at No. 158 feature a stucco frieze incorporating small M's (for Mørck).
-A number of bon mot's are painted onto the walls of the staircase at No. 160.
+The two principal staircases of the building on Østerbrogade (No. 158 and No. 160) are accessed via two vaulted vestibules.
+The staircases have intricately carved railings with fluted balusters.
+They are wrapped around two richly decorated lifts delivered by Titan A/S. The walls are painted with geometrical and botanical ornamentation.
+The staircase at No. 158 features a stucco frieze incorporating small M's (for Mørck).
+A number of bon mots are painted onto the walls of the staircase at No. 160.
 Some of them read (translated into English):